By Loretta Humble/Around the Town

 So Thursday morning at 9:00 am we start our first Big Sale.
 Kristi Huls has generously allowed us to use her storefront right next door to Mister Sweet Tooth, in the Magardo Building on Mitchum Street in Malakoff.
 We have a lot of good looking stuff.
-We have some nice art, antique furniture, middle-aged furniture, lots of good decorative items, a massage table, a scooter, outdoor furniture toys, tables and chairs and all the usual stuff.
+We have some nice art, middle-aged furniture, lots of good decorative items, a massage table, a scooter, outdoor furniture toys, tables and chairs and all the usual stuff.
+We even have some antique furniture here, and while many people prefer shopping for antiques for sale online, you never know, there could a bargain here with your name on it.
 No tools or appliances on this round and I think I may take my salad spinner back home.
 I really should use it.
 I’ll bring something to replace it.
 Every sale gets those girls a little closer to Ireland.
 And our hearts a little lighter as we free ourselves from owning stuff we don’t need.

 There are going to be at least three, maybe four more sales.
 This is a small building and will only hold so much.
 This majority of the items in this sale are from the east wing of the old nursing home.
 We still have the south wing to go.
 And after that the metal building by First State Bank, and then Liz’s house, and then maybe Tina and Randy Norwood’s barn.
 They are thinking about it, but haven’t totally committed to that yet.